protocol/web3-dev-team/proposals/bot-controllers.md

 #### Counterpoints &amp; pre-mortem
 _Why might this project be lower impact than expected?
 How could this project fail to complete, or fail to be successful?_

- - The orchestrator, which is a long-running daemon program, crashes and no one is available to restart it and debug the cause of the crash
+ - The controller, which is a long-running daemon program, crashes and no one is available to restart it and debug the cause of the crash
- - The orchestrator tests artificial conditions that do not represent real world usage on the network
+ - The controller tests artificial conditions that do not represent real world usage on the network
- - The orchestrator is not robust enough to handle complex tests like multiple retrievals, storage of a wide range of file sizes -- AND testing these turns out to be important/relevant
+ - The controller is not robust enough to handle complex tests like multiple retrievals, storage of a wide range of file sizes -- AND testing these turns out to be important/relevant

 #### Alternatives
 _How might this project’s intent be realized in other ways (other than this project proposal)?
 What other potential solutions can address the same need?_

- - We could build a more informal orchestrator, like a simple bash script that we run on a cron schedule
+ - We could build a more informal controller, like a simple bash script that we run on a cron schedule

 #### Dependencies/prerequisites
 <!--List any other projects that are dependencies/prerequisites for this project that is being pitched.-->